dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 **Figure 4**: Password change.

-The showMember property in Code 10 becomes true and the member-update component is instantiated (Code 11, a part of Code 9), with two properties initialized.
+The showMember property in Code 10 becomes true and the x-member-update component is instantiated (Code 11, a part of Code 9), with two properties initialized.

 **Code 11**: Conditional instantiation of the web component.